emmanuelonwukwe/emma-backend-framework/README.md

 ```
 ## Middleware management
 - The global middleware for regulating the user and admin dashboard can be used in the route or the controller
--  authPanelChecker() : this only starts session on the page used mostly by unauth routes/controllers that need session eg login, registration, reset password, and complete password reset routes

--  authPanelChecker("user") : this starts session on the users page only.
-Used mostly by user auth routes/controllers to regulate the user panel only.
+-  authPanelChecker("user") : Used mostly by user auth routes/controllers to regulate the user panel only.

--  authPanelChecker("admin") : this starts session on the admin page only.
-Used mostly by admin auth routes/controllers to regulate the admin panel only.
+-  authPanelChecker("admin") : Used mostly by admin auth routes/controllers to regulate the admin panel only.

 ## Image upload functionality
 - In your form you can do multiple images eg <input type="file" name="myimage[]" accept=".jpg,.png,.jpeg" multiple>